markd2/RandomLearning/CellConfiguration/README.md

   - play with reserved layout size
   - look at the different UI*Configuration thingies available
   - UIListContentView in our own custom views
+  - custom configuration in a table view - can I see the flow of state changes?
   - something more complicated

 other link(s):